Change is scary.

 Giva is a cloud-based, standalone ITIL (information technology infrastructure library) change management tool.

-Giva takes pride in its ability to solve many problems like not being able to plan and monitor change in a single view, no visibility to what changes are coming, and no way to track successful or unsuccessful problems.
+Giva takes pride in its ability to solve many problems, like not being able to plan and monitor change in a single view, having no visibility to what changes are coming, and having no way to track successful or unsuccessful problems.

 ✅ Painless compliance reporting

-Giva has a 30-day free trial upon which you can choose between two different plans
+Giva has a 30-day free trial upon which you can choose between 2 different plans:

 Employee-oriented change management tools